 Keep a copy of the letter

-As the original rights holder, it is important to also maintain a copy of the authorization letter.
-In case of questions or a court case, you will need the letter to prove that you authorized the third party to act on your behalf.
+As the original rights holder, it is important to also maintain a copy of this letter.
+In the event of a question or a court case, you will need the letter to prove that you authorized the third party to act on your behalf.

 Final Thoughts

-An authorization letter is an official letter used to delegate authority to or give a third party permission to act on your behalf.
-Whether it is to access your important documents, withdraw funds or handle your business transactions, you will need to write an authorization letter to enable such processes.
+It is an official letter used to delegate authority to or give a third party permission to act on your behalf.
+Whether it is to access your important documents, withdraw funds, or handle your business transactions, you will need to write it to enable such processes.
 The person will have to present this letter to the relevant parties so that they can fulfill your request.
 You will need to provide all the required details in the letter.
-You can refer to the authorization letter samples as a reference point when writing your authorization letter.
+You can refer to the samples as a reference point when writing your own.